Vice President of Racing

 Beasley graduated from Transylvania University in Lexington and went to work for Lexington’s Bank of Commerce and then Second National Bank.
 He later worked for trainer Mike Bell on the racetrack before taking a job in the racing office in 1982 with the late Howard Battle, Keeneland’s longtime racing secretary.

-Beasley currently serves on the boards of the Kentucky Equine Drug Research Council, the Kentucky Horse Park, and the Racing Medication Testing Consortium, as well as the American Graded Stakes Committee.
-He also continues to assist the Sales staff in maintaining its long-established contacts with buyers around the globe.
+Beasley currently serves on the boards of the Kentucky Equine Drug Research Council, Kentucky Horse Park and Racing Medication and Testing Consortium, as well as the American Graded Stakes Committee.
+In August 2015, he was elected a member of The Jockey Club.
+He continues to assist the Keeneland Sales Department in maintaining its long-established contacts with buyers around the globe.